 There are plenty of legitimate concerns keeping people stuck.
 Of course, you should evaluate the risks before making any big moves.

-If you really want to make a change, here’s why you shouldn’t let these common excuses stop you:
+If you really want to reinvent yourself, here’s why you shouldn’t let these common excuses stop you:

 Reason 1: I have too many responsibilities to take a risk.